Skip to main content

 Extracted Article Text (OCR)

-The Sun FRIDAY, April 10, 1987 S4ITHE ROSTER pint players Variety is the spice By DAVID BRISTOW Sun Sports Writer SAN BERNARDINO Tonight, 25 young men will be dressed in San Bernardino Spirit uniforms and sharing the hone dugout at Fiscalini Field.
-They Will playing their first-ever game in the California League as they open the season against the visiting Reno Padres.
+I The Sun THE ROSTER FRIDAY, April 10, 1987 Variety is the spice of Spirit players By DAVID BRISTOW Sun Sports Writer SAN BERNARDINO Tonight, 25 young men will be dressed in San Bernardino Spirit uniforms and sharing the home dugout at Fiscalini Field.
+They will playing their first-ever game in the California League as they open the season against the visiting Reno Padres.
 It will be the first time in 37 years that San Bernardino has been represented by a minor-league team.
 For the last two months, the city and county of San Bernardino have been seemingly bombarded with information about the team as the area geared up for tonight's game.
 And now it's time to play ball.

-Only three have college degrees from four-year schools pitcher Walt Stull, catcher Mike Patterson and outfielder Page Odle.
-On a biographical questionnaire sup-piled by The Sun, the most popular hobby was golf with 11 listings, while fishing was second with eight.
+Only three have college degrees from four-year schools -pitcher Walt Stull, catcher Mike Patterson and outfielder Page Odle.
+On a biographical questionnaire supplied by The Sun, the most popular hobby was golf with 11 listings, while fishing was second with eight.
 Only three of them are married pitcher Malone, second baseman Stearns and outfielder Ted Milner.
-All of them seem to be young, fun-loving guys.
+All of them seem to be young, funloving guys.
 Two favored conversational topics: Beer, and members of the opposite sex.

 Get access to Newspapers.com